Speed Hump Program

 If speeding is still a problem

-If speed humps are installed on your block and speeding is still an issue, contact the Vancouver Police Department non-emergency line at 604-717-3321.
+If speed humps are installed on your block and speeding is still an issue, phone the Vancouver Police Department non-emergency line at 604-717-3321.
+You can also contact your local Community Policing Centre to set up a Speed Watch.